tarantool/doc/doc/reference/reference_sql/sql.rst

 of :ref:`column definitions <sql_column_def>` or table constraints.

 A *table-element-list* must be a comma-separated list of table elements;
-each table element may be either a column definition or a table constraint definition.
+each table element may be either a column definition or a :ref:`table constraint definition <sql_table_constraints>`.

 Rules: